What is Quilting?

 Bespoke Quilting: There are no limits to how you can quilt your project.
 You may wish to mark on a completely different design or use a combination of those suggested above.
 As long as you adhere to the basic rules of quilting (below) then have fun and enjoy the process.

 So once you have spray basted your project, you are ready to start quilting.
 Here are some things you need to remember:

-- Increase the stitch length (size 3+ on modern machines) for non-Free Motion Quilting
+- Increase the stitch length (minimum size 3.5 on modern machines) for non-Free Motion Quilting

 - Where possible, try to keep the bobbin and top threads the same